sprintertech/sprinter-stash-contracts/README.md

 Make sure to save the output of the deployment.
 You can use those later in the `.env` file to run other scripts on the already deployed system.

-You can optionally set VERIFY to `true` in order to publish the source code after deployment to Etherscan.
+You can optionally set VERIFY to `true` in order to publish the source code to Etherscan after deployment.

 ### Deployed contract addresses